ollej/rusty-slider/README.md

 You may use html comments (`<!-- ... -->`) in the markdown for anything you don't want to be shown.

+### Images

+Images can be added to the slideshow by using the image markdown `(title text)[path]`.
+It needs to be placed on its own at the start of a line, anything else in the same paragraph will be ignored.

 ### Shortcuts